rpeden/azure-functions-tutorial/README.md

 *This article is part of CodeProject's [Serverless Challenge](https://www.codeproject.com/Competitions/1076/Serverless-Challenge.aspx).
-If you're not quite sure what 'Serverless' is, you may want to start with the [introductory article](https://www.codeproject.com/Articles/1278907/What-is-Serverless-and-Why-Should-You-Care)*

 ## Introduction
 Welcome!
 In this tutorial, we’re going to be creating a simple but fun HTTP API using Azure Functions.

-If you’re new to Serverless and are wondering what all of the fuss is about, I suggest you take a few minutes to read my introductory article.
+If you’re new to Serverless and are wondering what all of the fuss is about, I suggest you take a few minutes to read my [introductory article](https://www.codeproject.com/Articles/1278907/What-is-Serverless-and-Why-Should-You-Care).
 There, I give a high level over what Serverless is all about and why “Serverless” isn’t as horrible a name as you might be thinking it is.

 ## Getting Started
 If you don’t have an Azure account yet, you’ll need to create one first.
 Click here to jump to the account creation page.